The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 And we never assume your nails are the same as the client before you.

-The Truth: You Haven't Experienced a Manicure Designed to Last
+The Truth: You Haven't Experienced a Gel Manicure Designed to Last

-If your gel manicures never seem to hold up, it doesn’t mean gel doesn’t work.
-It means you haven’t yet received a manicure that was built to last.
+If your gel manicures never seem to hold up, it doesn’t mean gel manicures don’t work.
+It means you haven’t yet received a gel manicure that’s built to last.